-- 1.5 To protect graduate student rights and to facilitate the definition of graduate student responsibilities at Michigan State University, the following guidelines shall apply to those stipulations and conditions by which graduate conduct is regulated, broadly referred to as "regulations" in the remainder of this Article. - 1.5.1 All regulations shall seek the best possible reconciliation of the principles of maximum freedom and necessary order. - 1.5.2 There shall be no regulation unless there is a demonstrable need which is reasonably related to the basic purposes and necessities of the University as stipulated herein. - 1.5.3 To the maximum extent feasible, graduate students shall participate in formulating and revising regulations governing graduate student conduct. - 1.5.4 All regulations governing graduate student conduct shall be made public in an appropriate manner. - 1.5.5 Every regulation shall be as brief, clear and specific as possible. - 1.5.6 Wherever rights conflict, regulations shall, to the maximum extent feasible, permit reasonable scope for each conflicting right by defining the circumstances of time, place and means appropriate to its exercise. - 1.5.7 Regulations shall respect the free expression of ideas and shall encourage competition of ideas from diverse perspectives. - 1.5.8 Procedures and penalties for the violation of regulations shall be designed for guidance or correction of behavior only. - 1.5.9 Penalties shall be commensurate with the seriousness of the offense.
-Repeated violations may justify increasingly severe penalties. - 1.5.10 There shall be clearly defined channels and procedures for the appeal and review of: - a.
+- 1.5 To protect graduate student rights and to facilitate the definition of graduate student responsibilities at Michigan State University, the following guidelines shall apply to those stipulations and conditions by which graduate conduct is regulated, broadly referred to as "regulations" in the remainder of this Article. - 1.5.1 There shall be no regulation unless there is a demonstrable need which is reasonably related to the basic purposes and necessities of the University as stipulated herein. - 1.5.2 To the maximum extent feasible, graduate students shall participate in formulating and revising regulations governing graduate student rights and responsibilities. - 1.5.3 All regulations governing graduate student rights and responsibilities shall be made public in anappropriate manner. - 1.5.4 Every regulation shall be as brief, clear and specific as possible. - 1.5.5 Wherever rights conflict, regulations shall, to the maximum extent feasible, permit reasonable scope for each conflicting right by defining the circumstances of time, place and means appropriate to its exercise. - 1.5.6 Regulations shall respect the free expression of ideas and shall encourage competition of ideas from diverse perspectives. - 1.5.7 Procedures and penalties for the violation of regulations shall be designed for guidance or correction of behavior only. - 1.5.8 Penalties shall be commensurate with the seriousness of the offense.
+Repeated violations may justify increasingly severe penalties. - 1.5.9 There shall be clearly defined channels and procedures for the appeal and review of: - a.
 The finding of guilt in an alleged violation of a regulation. - b.
 The reasonableness, under the circumstances, of the penalty imposed for a specific violation. - c.
 The substance of a regulation or administrative decision which is alleged to be inconsistent with the guidelines in this document. - d.
-The lack of adherence to the applicable procedures in the adjudication.
+The lack of adherence to the applicable procedures in the adjudication. - 1.5.10 Every regulation shall specify to whom it applies and whether responsibility for compliance lies with graduate students either individually or collectively.

-- 1.5.11 Every regulation shall specify to whom it applies and whether responsibility for compliance lies with graduate students either individually or collectively. - 1.6 Handbook of Regulations and Structures: A handbook of the University's current regulations and structures relating to student rights and responsibilities shall be made available to every member of the academic community.
+1.6 A handbook of the University's current regulations and structures relating to student rights and responsibilities shall be made available to every member of the academic community.